l3onwu/l3onwu/README.md

 - 👋 Hi, I’m @l3onwu
-- Newly-minted React developer.
+- Newly-minted MERN developer.
 Excited to join the community
+- Mainly working in React and NodeJS.
+JS for everything!
+- Interested in creating user experiences that help solve meaningful problems
+- Also learning data science techniques (R + Pandas/Numpy) to understand our world through visual data

 <!---
 l3onwu/l3onwu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.